binczakmartin/yt-viewer/README.md

 # yt-viewer 🏴‍☠️🏴‍☠️🏴‍☠️

-stealth bot designed to generate views on a youtube playlist Optimized for playlists with a lot of short videos
+Stealth bot designed to generate views on a youtube playlist

 install dependencies: yarn